calittle/oipa/11.3.0/vagrant/README.md

 To run scripts in a specific order, prefix the file names with a number, e.g., `01_shellscript.sh`, `02_tablespaces.sql`, `03_shellscript2.sh`, etc.

+## Reprovision

+Sometimes it may be necessary to reprovision the VM if something did not deploy correctly, or simply just to start over.
+To reprovision, make sure your VM is in a halted stated (e.g. `vagrant halt`) and then run `vagrant up --provision`).
+Before you do that, make sure you have corrected the elements of the deployment that failed.
+In order to provide more granular control over what steps are rerun, the deployment scripts create some simple txt files at various points of the deployment process.
+Delete these files to rerun that step.
+Note that there isn't a rollback, so sometimes you might need to undo what the deployment step did.
+This isn't foolproof, so use your best judgment (e.g. if you're not sure, just `vagrant destroy oipa-vagrant` and then `vagrant up` to redo the whole thing.)

+- `/opt/oracle/dbinstalled.txt` - delete this file to redo the entire unpacking and installation of the database software, and listener configuration, CDB/PDB deployment, and database services.
+- `/opt/oracle/db-step1.txt` - delete this file to redo the database sfotware unpack and install.
+- `/opt/oracle/db-step2.txt` - delete this file to redo the listener configuration.
+- `/opt/oracle/db-step3.txt` - delete this file to redo the CDB/PDB creation.
+- `/opt/oracle/db-step4.txt` - delete this file to redo the database service registration with the OS.

+- `/opt/oracle/oipadb.txt` - delete this file to redo the the OIPA database import and oipa/ivs user creation.
+- `/opt/oracle/oipadb-step1.txt` - delete this file to redo oipa/ivs user creation.
+You may need to drop the users before reprovision.
+- `/opt/oracle/oipadb-step2.txt` - delete this file to redo oipa db import.
+You must adjust impdp settings in `userscripts/01-oipadb.sh` for this to work correctly.
+Advise dropping user schemas with cascade and start over.
+- `/opt/oracle/oipadb-step3.txt` - delete this file to redo ivs db import.
+You must adjust impdp settings in `userscripts/01-oipadb.sh` for this to work correctly.
+Advise dropping user schemas with cascade and start over.

+- `/opt/oracle/weblogic.txt` - delete this file to redo WebLogic install and domain creation.
+- `/opt/oracle/weblogic-step1.txt` - delete this file to reinstall WebLogic server.
+- `/opt/oracle/weblogic-step2.txt` - delete this file to redo the prerequisite download and preparation for domain deployment.
+- `/opt/oracle/weblogic-step3.txt` - delete this file to recreate the WebLogic domain and application deployment.
+You may need to delete a directory to do this correctly.
+- `/opt/oracle/weblogic-step4.txt` - delete to reprovision WebLogic services.

 ## Configuration

 The `Vagrantfile` can be used _as-is_, without any additional configuration.
 However, there are several parameters you can set to tailor the installation to your needs.